 The consumer focus of the Act is a consistent theme in the determinations of the Tribunal and appellate court decisions.
 The Act would appear to be achieving its aims in this regard, but also in ensuring the continuing high reputation of the profession.
-It is well understood that the reputation of the legal profession is its greatest asset and that there is a collective responsibility amongst lawyers to uphold professional standards.
+It is well understood that

-As stated in one of the leading cases in lawyers' discipline, a person entrusting a lawyer with possibly the most important transaction or problem of a lifetime, must be able to trust that lawyer "to the ends of the earth".4
+As stated in one of the leading cases in lawyers' discipline, a person entrusting a lawyer with possibly the most important transaction or problem of a lifetime, must be able to trust that lawyer "to the ends of the earth".2